Dementia: Epidemiology

-The number of cases of dementia worldwide in 2021 was estimated at 55 million, with close to 10 million new cases each year.
-According to a report by the World Health Organization, "In 2021, Alzheimer's disease and other forms of dementia ranked as the seventh leading cause of death, killing 1.8 million lives."
-By 2050, the number of people living with dementia around the world is estimated to be over 150 million.
+The number of cases of dementia worldwide in 2021 was estimated at 57 million, with close to 10 million new cases each year.
+This number is estimated to double every 20 years.
+Another estimate gives the number of people worldwide with dementia to reach over 150 million by 2050.
+Over 60% live in low and middle income countries, with women being more impacted.
 Globally, the fastest increase in serious health-related suffering by 2060 is expected to occur among people with dementia.

+In 2021 there were 1.8 million deaths from dementia making it the seventh leading cause of death.
+This is expected to increase to 4.91 million by 2050.
+In Europe, Finland has the highest mortality rate from dementia in the world.

-Around 7% of people over the age of 65 have dementia, with slightly higher rates (up to 10% of those over 65) in places with relatively high life expectancy.
-An estimated 58% of people with dementia are living in low and middle income countries.
+Around 7% of people over the age of 65 have dementia, with rates up to 10%, in places with relatively high life expectancy.
+The prevalence of dementia differs in different world regions; in 2015, there were an estimated 10.4 million cases in Europe; 9.4 million cases in the Americas; 4 million in Africa, and 22.9 million in Asia.

-The prevalence of dementia differs in different world regions, ranging from 4.7% in Central Europe to 8.7% in North Africa/Middle East; the prevalence in other regions is estimated to be between 5.6 and 7.6%.
-The number of people living with dementia is estimated to double every 20 years.
-In 2016 dementia resulted in about 2.4 million deaths, up from 0.8 million in 1990.

-Estimates show that in 2024 there were 982,000 people living with dementia in the UK and this is expected to rise to 1.4 million people by 2040.

-The annual incidence of dementia diagnosis is nearly 10 million worldwide.
 Almost half of new dementia cases occur in Asia, followed by Europe (25%), the Americas (18%) and Africa (8%).
 The incidence of dementia increases exponentially with age, doubling with every 6.3-year increase in age.
-Dementia affects 5% of the population older than 65 and 20–40% of those older than 85.
-Rates are slightly higher in women than men at ages 65 and greater.
 The disease trajectory is varied and the median time from diagnosis to death depends strongly on age at diagnosis, from 6.7 years for people diagnosed aged 60–69 to 1.9 years for people diagnosed at 90 or older.

-In 2019, there were 1.62 million dementia-related deaths worldwide.
-This is expected to increase to 4.91 million by 2050.